Job Archives

 Job Category

-THE ATLANTA MUSIC PROJECT ANNOUNCES PART-TIME JOB OPENING FOR Beginner Woodwinds Teaching Artist $50-$65/hour, Starting Immediately NOTE TO APPLICANTS: Please follow application instructions listed at...
+THE ATLANTA MUSIC PROJECT ANNOUNCES PART-TIME JOB OPENING FOR COLLABORATIVE PIANIST $54.08/hour, Starting Immediately NOTE TO APPLICANTS: Please follow application instructions listed at the end of th...

 AMP Center for Performance & Education, Perkerson Park Recreation Center